Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 Now we should be able to use the `signal-cli` command with no problems.

-Finally the signal-cli should report it`s version with:
+Finally, the signal-cli should report its version with:
 `signal-cli --version`

 # Source